dafny-lang/dafny/docs/DafnyRef/Expressions.md

 it is not allowed, because--even though the resulting set would be finite--it is not pleasant or practical to compute at run time.

-[^set-of-objects-not-in-functions]: In order to be deterministic, the result of a function should only depend on the arguments and of the objects  it [reads](#sec-reads-clause), and Dafny does not provide a way to explicitely pass the entire heap as the argument to a function.
+[^set-of-objects-not-in-functions]: In order to be deterministic, the result of a function should only depend on the arguments and of the objects  it [reads](#sec-reads-clause), and Dafny does not provide a way to explicitly pass the entire heap as the argument to a function.
 See [this post](https://github.com/dafny-lang/dafny/issues/1366#issuecomment-906785889) for more insights.

 The universe in which set comprehensions are evaluated is the set of all _allocated_ objects, of the appropriate type and satisfying the given predicate.